kitnil/awesome/README.md

 - [xCrash](https://github.com/iqiyi/xCrash) - 🔥 xCrash provides the Android app with the ability to capture java crash, native crash and ANR.
 No root permission or any system permissions are required.
 - [cl-renderdoc](https://github.com/djeis97/cl-renderdoc) - Wrappers for the renderdoc in application api
 - [xbps](https://github.com/void-linux/xbps) - The X Binary Package System
-- [gb-studio](https://github.com/chrismaltby/gb-studio) - A free and easy to use retro adventure game creator for your favourite handheld video game system
+- [gb-studio](https://github.com/chrismaltby/gb-studio) - A quick and easy to use drag and drop retro game creator for your favourite handheld video game system
 - [GoodbyeDPI](https://github.com/ValdikSS/GoodbyeDPI) - GoodbyeDPI—Passive Deep Packet Inspection blocker and Active DPI circumvention utility (for Windows)
 - [PackageKit](https://github.com/hughsie/PackageKit) - A D-BUS abstraction layer that allows the user to manage packages in a secure way using a cross-distro, cross-architecture API.
 - [esos](https://github.com/quantum/esos) - An open source, high performance, block-level storage platform.